Guidelines on Engineering International Affairs

 International co-op opportunities do not require formal agreements.
 At this point, there are no bilateral internship-only or co-op only agreements.
 The co-op opportunities can be arranged between the potential employers and co-op education as per the co-operative education process for any employer.
 Interested employers can be directed to Hire Waterloo (https://uwaterloo.ca/hire/).

 The hybrid agreements involving co-operative education may be driven by WI.
-WI will contact the ADI (Engineering) to confirm Engineering’s interest in participation.
-Draft agreements involving Engineering will be reviewed by the ADI (Engineering) and signed off by the Dean of Engineering, if applicable.
+WI will contact the Faculty of Engineering to confirm Engineering’s interest in participation.
+Draft agreements involving Engineering will be reviewed by the appropriate Associate Deans (Engineering) and signed off by the Dean of Engineering, if applicable.

 OTHER INFORMATION related to INTERNATIONAL agreement development and approval